msdalmajdi/TASK-REACT-Mobx-Forms-Pets/Solution.md

             </Form.Group>
 ```

 6. In our mobx store create an `update` method thats takes an arguemnt and replaces the old pet with the new data coming with the same `id`.
-Don't forget to mark it as an `action`.

 ```javascript
 updatePet = (updatedPet) => {